tplatt37/a-new-startup-pipeline-demo/README.md

 # Requirements

-You need to supply a VPC with 2 Public Subnets (EC2 instances must default to be assigned a Public IP).
+You need to supply a VPC with 2 Public Subnets (EC2 instances must default to be assigned a Public IP!).

 You need to supply a private S3 bucket, which will be used to temporarily house the A-New-Startup source code (so it can be copied into the CodeCommit repo.)